acockerton/SupermarketProject/README.md

 * Include the use of DTOs
 * Include the use of Lombok

-## Screenshots showing psotman requests and the output from the API
+## Screenshots showing postman requests and the output from the API

 ### create